Arthur-Milchior/anki-html-src-in-field/README.md

 particular with "[Show LaTeX's result in editor/browser](https://ankiweb.net/shared/info/882784122)".

 ## Usage:
-Click on "<src>" above a field to see it's source.
+Click on "&lt;src&gt;" above a field to see it's source.
 Click on "field" afterward to have the normal view back.

 ## Configuration: